GED in Arizona

 Cost of GED Test in Arizona

-The fee for taking the GED test online in Arizona is $41 per subject test, totaling to $164.
-Additionally, to be eligible for online GED testing, students must first pass the GED Ready practice tests, which cost $6.99 each, amounting to $28 for all four tests.
+If you choose to take the GED test online in Arizona, the cost is the same—$41 per subject, or $164 in total.
+However, to qualify for online testing, you must first pass the GED Ready practice tests, which cost $6.99 each, adding up to $28 for all four tests.

 Alternatively, you can pay for GED without taking the test.